Dharan6110/Git_Basics/README.md

 # Git_Basics
 Basic of Github
 <hr> <br>
-I am Learning the Basics of Git Hub here in this platform
+I am Learning the Basics of Git Hub

 # Initialize a new Git repository
 git init